Leif Helge Kongshaug

-Leif Helge Kongshaug (born 31 July 1949 in Averøy) is a Norwegian politician for the Liberal Party.
+Leif Helge Kongshaug (born 31 July 1949 in Averøya) is a Norwegian politician for the Liberal Party.

 He was elected to the Norwegian Parliament from Møre og Romsdal in 1997, but not re-elected in 2001.
 During the second cabinet Bondevik, Kongshaug was appointed State Secretary in the Ministry of Agriculture and Food.
 He was re-elected to a second parliamentary term in 2005.

-On the local level he was a member of Averøy municipal council from 1979 to 1997, serving as mayor from 1986.
+On the local level he was a member of the municipal council of Averøy Municipality from 1979 to 1997, serving as mayor from 1986.

-Outside politics he has worked as a school teacher, counselor and farmer.
+Outside politics he has worked as a school teacher, counselor, and farmer.